 Let’s find out.

-Headquartered just outside the capital city of Bulgaria, SiteGround is already a global player in the world of web hosting.
-With six offices around the world and data centers on three continents, this is a company with real international flavor.
+SiteGround is a global player in the world of web hosting.
+With four offices around the world and six data centers on three continents, this is a company with a truly international flavor.

 The sustainable growth and constant dedication to technological perfection this host exhibits are impressive.